Measuring the placenta is easy and noninvasive with Estimated Placental Volume (EPV).

 Providers: EPV video tutorials ● Guide and manual

-Further questions on how to use EPV can be directed to Dr. Harvey Kliman, at harvey.kliman@yale.edu, who, with his father Merwin Kliman, created the complex polynomial which uses width, height and thickness to calculate volume of a spherical cap.
+Further questions on how to implement EPV can be directed to Dr. Harvey Kliman, who, with his father, mathematician and engineer Merwin Kliman, created the Estimated Placental Volume equation.
+EPV enables a 3D curved object (a placenta) to be measured in 2D.
+The complex polynomial uses width, height and thickness to calculate the volume of a spherical cap from an imaginary cross-section through the middle of the cap.

 Measure the Placenta with